top of page

 DSC07702 reduced for web-site_edited.jpg

-November Update
+February Update

-We have now agreed our programme of Invitation Days for 2025.
+We continue to see a lot of interest for our programme of weekend Invitation Days for 2025 and some dates are becoming full.
 If you are not yet on our mailing list and would like tickets, please contact us through the e-mail address on our Events page or by using the contact form at the bottom of the page.
-Although we cannot guarantee steam haulage on any particular day for technical reasons, we are planning to have a steam engine in operation at each of our Invitation Days next year.

 Bambi, our very special and (almost) tame deer died naturally following a leg injury in October.